 The Bridge Clinic is a small program that is open 9-5, 7 days a week.
 The Bridge Clinic tries to meet people where they are at.
 For patients, this means if they are coming in still actively using substances, or suffering from withdrawals, the Bridge Clinic will help.
 Unlike most clinics that will refuse patients for showing up late to appointments, had insurance lapses, or had shown signs of relapse or admitted to relapsing, the Bridge Clinic doesn’t require any of those things.
 The Bridge Clinic is full of resources, medical staff and offers various options for whatever path to recovery the patients choose.

-Some patients want to start MAT as soon as possible, either coming in from MGH with a 2-day supply or off the streets but cannot afford to leave work for traditional substance use treatment.
-The Bridge Clinic can offer this and assist patients in finding other resources, such as housing and reinstating state health insurance.
-Insurance can help pay for other medications to treat mental health disorders and finding sober living can greatly help in conjunction with attending groups at the Bridge Clinic.
+Some patients want to start MAT as soon as possible.
+Either coming in from MGH with a 2-day supply, or off the streets but cannot afford to leave work for traditional substance use treatment.
+The Bridge Clinic can offer this as well as assist patients in finding other resources, such as housing and reinstating state health insurance.
+Insurance can help pay for medications to treat mental health disorders.
+Finding sober living can greatly help in conjunction with attending groups at the Bridge Clinic.

 How will MAT and the Bridge Clinic Help?

 Those who struggle with substance use disorders will often have moments of clarity where they are willing and ready to seek treatment.
 Unfortunately, it is usually in times of trouble, such as following an overdose or a negative experience.
 The time frame for positive action like seeking treatment is often a very small window of opportunity for most people.
 Most emergency departments can’t prescribe MAT to patients.
 Not having addiction treatment options, many patients to go back to active substance use to curb withdrawal symptoms.
 Having this flow of care from the emergency room, to MAT and ultimately to the Bridge Clinic, gives patients access to treatment at their fingertips.